 - From this point on, any Echo device on the same network can communicate with each other and with the Amazon Alexa app.

 - Orange light still not appearing?
 Press and hold the Action button for five seconds and go back to step 7.

 How to Use an Amazon Echo

 To get started with your Amazon Echo, it helps to know what the individual buttons and lights mean.

 The majority of the Amazon Echo devices are controlled in a similar way (with the added extra of a touchscreen on the Echo Show) and each model comes with an action button, volume controls, a light ring, and a microphone off option.

 The Action Button, which you’ll need to use during setup and troubleshooting, is the button with a single white dot in the center.
 You can use this button to turn off the alarm and timer as well as wake up Echo.

 The Volume controls are either represented with plus and minus buttons or via a ring on the Amazon Echo (known as Amazon Echo first generation) and the Echo Plus.
 On the latter, you can increase the sound level on the Echo Plus by rotating the volume ring in a clockwise direction.

 The button to disable the microphone, which stops Alexa from being able to listen to you, is depicted by a microphone with a line through it.
 Once disabled, the light ring will turn red.
 Pressing it again will turn the microphone back on.

 To start using your Amazon Echo, following setup, simply say “Alexa” followed by your question or command.
 If it has recognized your voice, the light will turn blue to indicate it’s listening.

-The Amazon Echo and Echo Dot on their own don’t do a whole lot – or they’re certainly not as useful without enabling Alexa Skills – which brings us onto our next tutorial.
+The Amazon Echo and Echo Dot on their own don’t do a whole lot – or they’re certainly not as useful without enabling Alexa Skills – which brings us to our next tutorial.